AASanusi/balln/README.md

 ### Manual Testing
    #### Manual Testing on UI
-   - The home page loads up as normal.
+   - The home page loads up as properly.
    - The logo on the home page works as it loads the home page when clicked.
    - The home navigation redirects to home when clicked on.
    - The register navigation loads to the sign up page.
-The form page was manually tested by inserting information to which signed up to website.
+The form page was manually tested by inserting information to which user signed up to website.
-   - Now logged when signed up, the logout page directs you to a sign out page and when click sign out button it logs you out.
+   - Clicking the logout page directs you to a sign out page and when click sign out button it logs you out.
    - Login form works and logs in user when filled correctly.
-   - Each read more button works for all posts on the home page when clicked on to which take you to the post in detailed form.
+   - Each read more button works for all posts on the home page when clicked on to and takes you to the post in detail.
-   - The next button at the bottom of the page works as it take you to the next page when clicked.
+   - The next button at the bottom of the page goes to the next page when clicked.
-   - Footer links works as it directs you to each social media page when clicked on.
+   - Footer links opens up to each social media page when clicked on.
-   - When logged in the heart button works when clicked and hearts the post.
+   - Ensured the like button works when clicked on and hearts the post.
+User cannot like post when signed up or logged in.
-   - The comment body was tested and  worked as when logged in can comment and view comments.
-When logged in edit and delete button works as it should.
+   - Ensured commenting on a post worked when logged in.
+Also ensured editing and deleting of the comment worked too.
-   - The category button works to which takes you to a different page when clicked on.
+   - Ensured that the category button worked and takes user to a different page when clicked on.
 On this category page, all the relevant post under that categories was visible.
-   - The like button doesn't work when not signed in and comment section doesn't show when not signed up or signed in.
+   - Ensured security on users interaction on posts.
+Ensured users can't interact or alter other users engagement as page ensures that user will have to sign in again.
-   - Interaction on a post cannot be accessed when using a signed in link page to another browser such as incognito and will need to sign in again.
+   - Ensured that all the functions mentioned above worked on mobile phone to which everrything tested great.

    #### Manual Testing on Admin
-   - Posts are able to be created as normal.
+   - Ensured Posts are able to be created.
-   - Comments were able to be approved and deleted.
+   - Ensured Comments were able to be approved and deleted.
-   - Categories tested fine and more categories can be added.
+   - Ensured Categories can be added.
-   - Users can't gain access to the admin page and will be asked to have login for it.
+   - ENsured security so that Users can't gain access to the admin page and will be asked to have login for it.

    #### Manual Testing on Deployment in Heroku
-   - Deployment of app works when automatically deployed to Heroku.
+   - Ensured that app was deployed correctly and successful in Heroku.

 ### Automated Testing
    #### UnitTest

 ### Validator Testing
 #### [HTML Validator](https://validator.w3.org/nu/)
-   - Below HTML files passed through [W3C Validator](https://validator.w3.org/nu/) with no errors found.
+   - Below are HTML files that were passed through [W3C Validator](https://validator.w3.org/nu/) with no errors found.
    - Home
 ![Screenshot of HTML Validator for Home](media/screenshot-of-base-home-html-validator.png)
    - Post detail